How to watch iPhone 15 event - 9to5Mac

-Apple’s “Wonderlust” event is upon us where we’re expecting the official launch of iPhone 15 and 15 Pro, Apple Watch Series 9 and Ultra 2, new AirPods Pro, and more.
-Here’s how to watch iPhone 15 event and a few different ways to get a reminder before it kicks off on September 12.
+Apple’s “Wonderlust” event kicks off in just hours where we’re expecting the official launch of iPhone 15 and 15 Pro, Apple Watch Series 9 and Ultra 2, new AirPods Pro, and more.
+Here’s how to watch iPhone 15 event, including right here.

 Apple is planning a number of upgrades and changes for the iPhone 15 lineup like the switch to USB-C, Qi 2 support, a new mute button/programable Action button for the Pro models, and more.